AustP/jwt-express/README.md

 #### jwt.clear()
 If using cookies, this method will clear the current JWT out of the cookie.

+#### jwt.create(string|function secret, object payload)
+Returns a newly created / signed [JWT Object](#JWTObject) from the payload.

+*secret* - can be either a function or a string.
+If it is a string, that will be used to sign / verify with.
+If it is a function, that function must return a string.
+The returned string will be used to sign / verify with.
+When the function is called, it will be called with the payload object as the first parameter.

+*payload* - the payload to use.

 #### jwt.require(string key, [string operator, mixed value])
 Returns a middleware function that requires the payload to contain / match certain data.
 This method will trigger error handling if the JWT fails the requirement.